Opened 6 years ago

 Maybe we could actually use the testsuite to figure out how many final parameters with non-constant (o structural) binding equations are found in the testsuite, and then double-check by inspection whether evaluating them gives any significant advantage or not.

-comment:17 follow-up: Changed 6 years ago by casella
+comment:17 by Francesco Casella, 6 years ago

 I'll try to discuss this a bit on the modelica-design list.